 “As we all know our workforce is integral to the operations for the businesses in the valley.
 When Scott presented this opportunity we knew we needed to figure out a way to support the project,” said Michelle Cruz, Executive Director of chamber.

-The Subsidized Low-Income Vehicle Repair Program is a 15-month program with limited vouchers available each month.
+The Vehicle Inspection Program is a 15-month program with limited vouchers available each month.

 Recipients of this program will go through an application process and must be eligible to apply.
-The Subsidized Low-Income Vehicle Repair Program is a 15-month program with limited vouchers available each month.
+The Vehicle Inspection Program is a 15-month program with limited vouchers available each month.
 Recipients of this program will go through an application process and must be eligible to apply.